 When RTCP resources are requested, the IMS-ALG may also specify:

-- the remote RTCP port, and optionally the remote address, where to send RTCP packets; if not specified, the IMS-AGW shall send RCTP packets to the port contiguous to the remote RTP port;
+- the explicit RTCP transport address information element containing the remote RTCP port, and optionally the remote address, where to send RTCP packets; if not specified, the IMS-AGW shall send RCTP packets to the port contiguous to the remote RTP port; and

 - bandwidth allocation requirements for RTCP, if the RTCP bandwidth level for the session is different than the default RTCP bandwidth as specified in RFC 3556 [6].

-NOTE: In line with the recommendations of RFC 3605 [7], separate address or non-contiguous RTCP port numbers will not be allocated by the IMS-ALG / IMS-AGW.
+The explicit RTCP transport address information element contains the "a=rtcp" SDP attribute (as specified in IETF RFC 3605 [7]) received within the SDP body.
+The explicit RTCP transport address information element is only allowed for remote endpoints and shall not be used for the local endpoint.
+When the IMS-ALG requests the IMS-AGW to reserve resources for an RTCP flow and provides in addition the explicit RTCP port information element, then the IMS-AGW shall use this network address and transport port as destination when sending RTCP packets towards the remote endpoint.

 The IMS-AGW shall return an error if it can not allocate the requested RTCP resources.